percyfal/repaper/README.md

 Subdirectories are named after study using the convention "author_year".
 Provided you have reference data installed following the conventions of cloudbiolinux you should be able to run the workflows out of the box.
 If not, you need to set the locations of reference files manually.
+Some projects require extra external datasets; see the relevant README for more information.

 For running other SRA projects, the top directory contains template files for snakemake and configuration.
 Copy to an analysis directory